-If you are delinquent in the repayment of any federal debt, provide explanatory information on a separate page or pages.
-Also provide evidence that you have entered into a repayment agreement with the Internal Revenue Service, and that you are current on all payments due.
-Examples of relevant debt include student loans, delinquent payroll or other taxes, audit disallowances, and benefit overpayments.
+If your organization is delinquent in the repayment of any federal debt, provide explanatory information.
+Provide evidence that you have entered into a repayment agreement with the Internal Revenue Service, and that you are current on all payments due.
+Examples of relevant debt include delinquent payroll or other taxes, audit disallowances, and benefit overpayments.
 See OMB Circular A-129.